wallee-payment/plentymarkets/meta/documents/user_guide_en.md

 processing payments.  wallee is PCI certified.
 The connectivity allows you to process payments via credit cards as well as any other form of alternative payments.
 You can also process invoices, wallee creates the invoices and you are able to also create your dunning flow and processes.
-An extensive list of all integrated payment processors can be foundon our [payment processor page](https://app-wallee.com/en/processors).
+An extensive list of all integrated payment processors can be foundon our <a href="https://app-wallee.com/en/processors" target="_blank">payment processor page</a>.

 Your client will be redirected to the wallee payment page at the end of the process.
 The payment page can be fully styled according your needs.